recipe/bambooslacking/readme.md

 BambooSlacking
 ==

-This project has been **superseded** by [bamboohr-slack-bot](https://github.com/recipe/bamboohr-slack-bot), and won't received updates or bug fixes.
+This project has been **superseded** by [bamboohr-slack-bot](https://github.com/recipe/bamboohr-slack-bot), and won't receive updates or bug fixes.

 ----